Program Guide:

 Service project with Following Giants

 Participate in your final service project with Following Giants, an organization dedicated to improving the habitat and welfare of elephants.
 Both EF and Following Giants are partnered with the World Animal Protection, ensuring that any activity you are doing is safe and providing a healthy environment for animals.
-There are unfortunately many tourist organizations that exploit these animals, and you’ll learn the difference as you work side by side with Following Giants to care for the elephants.
+Work side-by-side with Following Giants to care for the elephants!

 Meals included: All